jkent2910/reverse-polish-calc/README.md

 To run the tests, run rspec ReversePolishCalculator_spec.rb

 ## Other notes:
-My biggest concern is that I did not do a good job of figuring out a way to abstract I/O to make the code testable.
-This resulted in the majority of my tests for the Interactive PolishCalculator.rb class to stay in pending status.
-My goal with writing another class with the basic methods was to provide reusable methods that could potentially be used with a Web Socket or other implementation, as well as test the underlying logic.
-I would definitely research more into how to design a program to be implemented in different ways (WebSocket, TCP, file, etc.) if I were to spend additional time.
-The number of lines also seems a bit much for the PolishCalculator class, so it may make sense to create other Classes as well or condense the code down.
-I tried to utilize well named methods and break things into different methods which made the number of lines longer than what I'm sure could be done in about half.
-Overall, this was a fun exercise as I had no idea what a Reverse Polish Calculator was (I know, crazy right?) and it gave me good practice writing plain 'ol Ruby without all of the stuff built in with Rails.
-I'd also probably just tell people to use a normal calculator...  :-P
+I would definitely research more into how to design a program to be implemented in different ways (WebSocket, TCP, file, etc.) if I were to spend additional time on this.
+I would also try to make it more interactive vs. making the user call methods on their object.

 ## TODO:
 Implement 'q' to quit feature.